-Students need to complete a criminal background check prior to starting the program.
-Distance track students should consult with the program coordinator to discuss the appropriate background check for their locations, as this will depend on local government agencies.
+Students should consult with the program coordinator to discuss the appropriate background check for their locations, as this will depend on local government agencies.
 Some SEL sites have additional background check and/or drug testing protocols.
 It is the responsibility of the student to communicate with the program coordinator at least 4 weeks in advance of SEL to determine if there are any additional human resources requirements to complete prior to the start of the upcoming SEL.